Arrival in Manila Summary

 Actually, you can do this in advance even if you haven’t arrive in Manila yet so when you get there, you only need to present the QR Code.

-Booths for swab test are available FREE of charge.
+Booths for swab tests are available FREE of charge.
 After submitting your QR Code to the Coast Guard, you will be directed for a swab test.

-There’s no special thing for you to do here except to brace yourself once the cotton buds hits you.
+There’s no special thing for you to do here except to brace yourself once the cotton buds hit you.
 Anyway, this should be very quick.